nxsflow/sample-nova-sonic-agentic-chatbot/README.md

-# Nova Sonic - Next.js + FastAPI Demo
+# Nova Sonic Agentic Chatbot

 This is a demo application showcasing Nova Sonic capabilities using a Next.js frontend with a FastAPI backend.
 The project demonstrates modular tool integration, real-time audio features, and dynamic UI rendering in an AI-powered interface.